wilbfcpl/CarlXAPIUtils-PerlSrc/AUsePerlAPIScripts.md

 `cp $HOME/downloads/carlxapienv.ps1 $HOME/apiprojects`

-## Change Directory to Run the environment setup script
+## Change Directory to Run the environment setup script.
+It will create a directory named carlxapi for the perl files.

 `cd $HOME/apiprojects`

 `./carlxapienv.ps1`

+## Confirm that perl is installed and running.
+Open a New PowerShell Session.
+Change to the Project Directory
+`cd $HOME/apiprojects/carlxapi`

+## Run a smoke test to get the Perl version and check syntax of an API script
+`perl -v`
+`perl -c AddNoteGrad.pl`

 # Running API commands after completion of one-time setup.
 Command Format to run API script.
 Done for any run of the script.